ToolJet/ToolJet/docs/docs/org-management/smtp-configuration.md

 ## Prerequisites

 Before you begin, ensure you have:
-- Admin access to ToolJet
+- Super Admin access to ToolJet
 - SMTP server details from your email service provider

 :::info